10 Types of Tradescantia Plant Varieties with Names and Pictures

 When mature the leaves turn completely green.
 It is advisable to cut it back regularly to encourage the new growth of pink and white variegated foliage.

 Blushing Bride Tradescantia grows to a height of 6-10 inches and the stems are 4-5 feet long.
-It is perfect in a hanging basket for a office desk without windows.
+It is perfect in a hanging basket for an office desk without windows.

-Tradescantia x andersoniana blossoms in bright, indirect light (dappled light), average warmth of of 16-270C, moderate humidity of 50-55% and consistently moist rich, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+Tradescantia x andersoniana blossoms in bright indirect light (dappled light), warmth of of 16-270C, humidity of 50-55% and consistently moist rich, well-drained soil coupled with monthly feeding during the growing season.

 Read more on how to grow and care for Tradescantia x andersoniana